danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## start()

 In chapter 3 (Infinite Loops) we briefly introduced the computational diagram that was drafted by Ada Lovelace in 1842, often referred to the world's first computer program.[^first] The published diagram and Lovelace's extensive notes demonstrate the sophisticated step by step sequence of operations for solving mathematical problems.
 The instructions are executed by a machine automatically.
 As she puts it, "I want to put something about Bernoulli’s numbers, in one of my Notes, as an example of how the implicit function may be worked out by the engine without human head & hands first.
 Give me the necessary formulae."[^ada2] The formulae are expanded as algorithmic procedures in the diagram.
-In this chapter we build on ‘diagramming’, especially in the use of flow charts to elaborate the practical and conceptual aspects of algorithmic procedures.
+In this chapter we build on ‘diagramming’, especially in the use of flowcharts to elaborate the practical and conceptual aspects of algorithmic procedures.

-Flow charts are considered to be a fundamental explanatory tool since the early days of computer programming.
-One of the common uses is to illustrate computational operations and data processing for programming by "converting the numerical method into a series of steps".[^Ferranti] But flow charts are also considered as a representational diagram which can be also used for communicating complex logics between programmers and organizational units (or even of course to outline a flow of ideas as we have used for each of the chapters of this book).
-It’s worth adding that philosophy has used diagrams to produce new kinds of thinking, what Deleuze and Guattari refer to as “abstract machine” as a means to read the "cartography of forces and relations".[^Guattari]

-The diagram exists in space and time, and can be thought of as a material assemblage of relations - and we will return to these issues in more detail at the end of the chapter.
-Indeed programming is not necessarily a solitary activity, associated with anti-social and nerdy tasks, the myth of the typical hacker stereotype (male, bearded, unwashed)[^stereotype] but a social practice that can expose these relations.
-Furthermore, we understand that in many of the applications that are commonly used - as for instance in social media - are not developed by a single developer but are organized into tasks that are divided into different components that are shared by others, as for instance in maintaining or debugging a program made by someone else.
-This is good practice of course, and as a beginner especially in a classroom setting, essential for learning and sharing ideas for the common good.
+Flowcharts are considered to be a fundamental explanatory tool since the early days of computer programming.
+One of the common uses is to illustrate computational operations and data processing for programming by "converting the numerical method into a series of steps".[^Ferranti] But flowcharts can also be considered to be representational diagrams which can be also used for communicating the complex logic between programmers and organizational units.
+This is good practice of course, especially for beginners in a learning context, and essential for communicating ideas in ways that can be easily understood by others.
+Indeed programming is not necessarily a solitary activity,[^stereotype] but a social and communicative practice that can expose relations exemplified by diagramming.
+Moreover most software applications are not developed by a single developer but are organized into tasks that are divided into different components that are shared by others, as for instance in maintaining or debugging a program made by someone else.
+The collaborative workflow lends itself to a flowchart as well.

 ## Discussion in class